 No, criminal conviction records will not be stored in employees' personnel files or the University's electronic application system, HireTouch.
-Although conviction records are publicly accessible documents, documents related to the background checks will be separated from personnel files in an effort to minimize possible negative impact on an employee's work environment.
+The background check reports received from GIS, as well as any other documents related to the background checks will be separated from personnel files in an effort to minimize possible negative impact on an employee's work environment.

 Illinois Human Resources is responsible for all records related to criminal background checks.
 All conviction history information is retained centrally with Illinois Human Resources, in a secure manner, and separate from personnel files.
 Only Illinois Human Resources staff with criminal background check process responsibilities will have access to the records.
-Records are kept in accordance with the Illinois Record Retention Act.
+Records are kept in accordance with the Illinois Record Retention Act and any other applicable laws.